itsalicelee/News-Embedding-For-Att-biNTN/README.md

 # Generating News Embedding using Bloomberg News for Att-biNTN

-This is a work of generating the embedding in Att-biNTN.
+This is an implementation of generating the embedding in Att-biNTN.

 For more details, please refer to the reference.